TheDerpySage/comfy-channel/README.md

 files = 2
 shuffle = True
 bump_chance = 0.2
+upnext_enabled = 1
 ```

 A **Block** contains the block name, the folder location for the files, the number of files to play, if the contents should be shuffled, and the chance that a **bump** will be played after each file.

-To add a new block, copy and paste one of the example sections and change the name, folder, files, shuffle, and bump_chance.
+To add a new block, copy and paste one of the example sections and change the name, folder, files, shuffle, bump_chance, and upnext_enabled.

 ## Terminology